Modelling transition phenomena of scientific coauthorship networks: Modelling the transitions in clustering behavior and degree assortativity

-As global features, the positive Pearson correlation coefficient (PCC) of degrees between pairs of collaborated authors~(degree assortativity) and high global clustering coefficient (GCC, the fraction of connected triples of nodes which also form ``triangles") are common in coauthorship networks.
-A general interpretation for degree assortativity of social networks is the homophily of nodes, namely similar people attract one another\cite{Newman4}.
+As global features, the positive Pearson correlation coefficient of degrees between pairs of collaborated authors~(degree assortativity) and high global clustering coefficient (the fraction of connected triples of nodes which also form ``triangles") are common in coauthorship networks.
+A general interpretation for degree assortativity of social networks is the homophily of nodes, namely similar people attract one another~\citep{Newman4}.
 The homophily in research interests is the precondition of collaborations.
-The homophily is also an explanation for high GCC, because the relation of similarity between nodes is symmetric, reflexive and transitive.
+The homophily is also an explanation for high global clustering coefficient, because the relation of similarity between nodes is symmetric, reflexive and transitive.

-It can be found that the clustering behaviour and degree correlation differ from the authors with small degrees to those with large degrees.
-Denote the average local clustering coefficient (LCC) and average neighbor degree of $k$-degree nodes by $C(k)$ and $N(k)$ respectively.
-Degree correlation can be measured by the slope of $N(k)$\cite{Pastor}.
+It can be found that the clustering behavior and degree correlation differ from the authors with small degrees to those with large degrees.
+Denote the average local clustering coefficient and average neighbor degree of $k$-degree nodes by $C(k)$ and $N(k)$ respectively.
+Degree correlation can be measured by the slope of $N(k)$~\citep{Pastor}.
 If the function is increasing, nodes with large degrees connect to nodes with large degrees on average, which means the network is assortative.

 There exist transitions in the $C(k)$ and $N(k)$ of the empirical data~(Fig.~\ref{fig3}, Fig.\ref{fig4}).
 The tipping points of those functions are detected by the algorithm in Table~\ref{tab3}.
-The inputs are $C(k)$/$N(k)$, $g(\cdot)=\log(\cdot)$ and $h(s)=a_1 \mathrm{e}^{-((s-b_1)/c_1)^2}$/ $h(s)= a_1 x^3 + a_2 x^2 + a_3 x + a_4$.
+The inputs are $C(k)$/$N(k)$, $g(\cdot)=\log(\cdot)$ and $h(s)=a_1 \mathrm{e}^{-((s-a_2)/a_3)^2}$/ $h(s)= a_1 s^3 + a_2 s^2 + a_3 s + a_4$ ($s$, $a_i\in {\mathbb{R}}$, $i=1,...,4$).
+Using those inputs is based on the observation of $C(k)$ and $N(k)$.
 Using the term ``tipping point" is suitable for PNAS data, because the features in the two regions splitted by the points have significant difference.
 However, the term is not quite accurate for the $C(k)$ of DBLP-Math, because its transition is not so sharp.
 Using boundary point may be more suitable.